MY SEARCH

 Precision Direct Seed Test Plot 2 at two years

 Unfortunately, the list of creatures finding longleaf seeds to be delicacies of the highest order seems to be nearly without end.
 As with BRBs, however, the rate of predation of seedlings established with precision direct seeding drops quickly, with losses becoming almost rare after about 10 to 12 weeks.
 Further, as with BRBs, a bit of predator deterrence during this high-predation period can tip the balance in favor of seedling survival.
 I experimented with various predator-deterring techniques, including mowing the planting sites before seeding (as shown in the picture above) and applying extra pine straw to planting sites, but with only limited success.
 Shelters, on the other hand, proved very effective.
 I switched from homemade plastic mesh shelters to small strawberry baskets, finding them both easier to source and handle in the field.
-As summarized in the “Trials” section, I have been able to produce consistent germination and three-month survival rates exceeding 50% (planting seeds with a >80% germination rate in greenhouse conditions), with average longer term survival rates in the 25% range, meaning four seeds placed in the ground with a decent shelter should produce at least one surviving seedling a year later.
+As summarized in the “Trials” section, I have been able to produce consistent germination and three-month survival rates exceeding 50% (planting seeds with a >80% germination rate in greenhouse conditions), with average longer term survival rates in the 30% range, meaning three or four seeds placed in the ground with functional shelters should produce at least one surviving seedling a year later.
 In other words (and perhaps unsurprisingly), a seedling germinated directly in the woods using precision direct seeding seems to have a survival probability similar to a natural seedling of the same age and in the same conditions.

 It takes no great amount of imagination or experience to recognize that simply sticking a seed in the ground and covering it with a little basket compares favorably in terms of total inputs with the more conventional method of starting a seedling in a nursery and then transplanting it to a forest location.
-Indeed, the cost savings associated with precision direct seeding methods producing even a 25% long-term germination and survival rates may eventually prove economically competitive with planted seedlings, especially in settings where rapid merchantability of forest products is less important than overall cost of establishment, such as underplanting beneath late rotation plantations prior to final harvest or other reforestation projects motivated primarily by conservation objectives.
+Indeed, the cost savings associated with precision direct seeding methods producing even a 25% long-term germination and survival rates may eventually prove economically competitive with planted seedlings, at least in settings where rapid merchantability of forest products is less important than overall cost of establishment, such as under-planting beneath late rotation plantations prior to final harvest or other reforestation projects motivated primarily by conservation or aesthetic objectives.
 Further, the root structure of a tree grown in situ from a seed may confer longer term benefits compared to nursery stock, a matter now only for speculation since substantially all transplanted longleaf are well under 100 years old.

 A viable direct seeding method could make it practical for individual landowners to regenerate longleaf or other desirable species on their own property simply by collecting a few ripe cones or seeds, thereby expanding - indeed democratizing - conservation efforts.
 However, as the Canadians learned in the boreal forest decades ago, the obvious problem with anything like a strawberry basket is that it quickly clogs with other vegetation and, even if it remained free of competition, the basket itself would eventually impede the growth of the desired seedling.
 As such, any enclosed basket or cage needs to be revisited within weeks and eventually removed to avoid fouling.
 While retrieving light-weight easily stacked shelters like strawberry baskets may still be the lowest-total-inputs alternative, the imperative to retrieve 100% of shelters before fouling occurs would likely render deployment at scale impractical.